When you receive care from a student dentist, we can assure you:

 Someone to call if you experience a problem

-A pre-doctoral student is assigned to you when you receive care in the Pre-Doctoral Clinic and a dental resident is assigned to you when you receive care in one of the specialty clinics staffed by advanced graduate resident dentists.
+A pre-doctoral student is assigned to you when you receive care at our Teaching Practice and an advanced graduate resident dentist is assigned to you when you receive care in one of the Resident Practices.
 Your assigned student dentist or resident is the person you can contact if you’re experiencing a problem after a procedure.
-Because you will be a patient of record after receiving care in our clinics, you’ll have access to after-hours emergency care if you experience a problem.
-Our clinics also have patient-care coordinators on staff who serve as patient advocates and can discuss your patient experience with you.
-You’ll be provided with information about how to reach someone from the clinic if problems occur when you visit the clinic.
+Because you will be a patient of record after receiving care in our practices, you’ll have access to after-hours emergency care if you experience a problem.
+Our practices also have patient-care coordinators on staff who serve as patient advocates and can discuss your patient experience with you.
+You’ll be provided with information about how to reach someone from the practice if problems occur when you visit the practice.